-- All students participating in interscholastic athletics must have a valid physical examination on file in the principal's office dated on or after April 15th. - Students participating in interscholastic athletics must be responsible for proving their own - A student absent from school during any part of the day of athletic/activity contest will not be eligible to participate.
-(See Absence and Participation in School Function). - Athletic/Activities eligibility will be based on the recommendations of the Michigan High School Athletic Association and NPS administration.
-Students must pass all 6 classes, per semester.
+- All students participating in interscholastic athletics must have a valid physical examination on file in the principal's office dated on or after April 15th. - Students participating in interscholastic athletics must be responsible for proving their own eligibility. - A student absent from school during any part of the day of athletic/activity contest will not be eligible to participate.
+(See Absence and Participation in School Function).

+• Athletic/Activities eligibility will be based on the recommendations of the Michigan High School Athletic Association and NPS administration.
 See the MHSAA.com website for a complete eligibility requirement explanation.